nodejs/node/doc/api/quic.md

 const stream2 = session.openStream({ halfOpen: true });
 ```

-As suggested by the names, a bidirectional stream can send data to, and receive
+As suggested by the names, a bidirectional stream allows data to be sent on
+a stream in both directions, by both client and server, regardless of which
-data from, the QUIC peer; while a unidirectional stream can only be used to
+peer opened the stream.
+A unidirectional stream can be written to only by the
-send data to the peer.
+QuicSession that opened it.

 The `'stream'` event is emitted by the `QuicSession` when a new `QuicStream`
 has been initated by the connected peer: